mattyu007/ProjectOrange/Spec/API.md

 - `uuid`: the unique identifier for the deck.
 - `name`: the name of the deck
 - `rating`: the deck rating (integer representing total net likes)
+- `user_rating`: the rating the user has given deck
 - `num_ratings`: the number of ratings this deck has
 - `num_cards`: the number of cards in the deck
 - `tags`: a list of strings describing the contents of the deck